envor/one-app/README.md

 ./vendor/bin/pest
 ```

-8. If you are green, you are good to go, reset your environment
+8. If you are green, you are good to go.
+You can now reset your environment to begin making changes.

 ```bash
 git reset --hard && git clean -df